PeruDayani/racehub/README.md

 - https://orm.drizzle.team/docs/rls#using-with-supabase

 ### Okay, up next
-- Middlewear to protect (protected) routes, all (public) routes are public
-- Sign in modals from supabase ui or something
-- client and server side supabase user auth tokens.
-- that should be enough to get us up and running with auth.
-- and it's already making a lot more sense doing it step by step.

 - Understand the different ways of calling supabase
 - via Drizzle? we handle auth?
 - via js lib?
 RLS handle auth?